Shiyi-Xia/Shiyi-Xia/README.md

 Favourite quotes:
 > All models are wrong, but some are useful.\
->  Discovering the unexpected is more important than confirming the known.
+> Discovering the unexpected is more important than confirming the known. \
+> Data are not just numbers, they are numbers with a context.

 # Research
 ## Working papers